Harm van den Berg

 Emergent Clocks(2023-2024)

 The Emergent Clock interface is divided into three main sections.
 On the left, audio meters display volume levels and adjustable parameters.
 In the center, the particle system and cellular automata are visualized in real time as they operate.
 On the right, the distribution of audio samples across a two-dimensional canvas is shown, guided by the behavior of the systems.
-Two types of clocks are employed: the particle system clock distributes audio samples along lines influenced by particle speed and movement, while the cellular automata clock creates clusters at specific canvas locations, determined by the dominance of particular groups of cells.

 The Longest Distance, 2018, 16-channel sound wall, 3.5 x 8m, AIR KiK, Kolderveen / AIR Kunstvereniging Diepenheim